ELGAS Knowledge Hub

 Call emergency services (111) immediately, from a safe location.

-2. Using Your Ears
+2. Using Your Ears as a Gas Leak Detector

-A leak from a small opening may cause a hissing noise.
+Using your ears as the home gas leak detector (gas leak sensor), a gas leak from a small opening may cause a hissing noise.

 First, open windows and doors to ventilate the area then check near all of your gas appliances.

-Once you determine the general area, you can utilise the soapy water leak test to identify the exact location of the leak.
+Once you determine the general area, you can utilise the soapy water leak test to identify the exact location of the gas leak.

 Be sure to check all connections with the soapy water, as well.